manoloramon/manoloramon/README.md

 ### Hello there! 👋

 I'm a Senior Software Developer with 20 years of experience building scalable, reliable, and secure applications.
-I have a proven track record of delivering high-quality software solutions in various industries such as Automibile Dealers, Retail, IOT and e-commerce.
+I have a proven track record of delivering high-quality software solutions in various industries such as Automibile Dealers, Retail and e-commerce.

 My expertise lies in designing and implementing complex systems using modern software development practices and agile methodologies.
 I'm well-versed in a variety of programming languages, frameworks, and tools and always strive to stay up-to-date with the latest industry trends.